BeGeiger/BMI706_mortality_project/README.md

 the required files.
 Running the script takes approximately 5-10 minutes.

 Regarding our visualiuations, we used Altair and Streamlit to solve the following tasks:
-* Identify difference in US state and county mortality rates
+* Identify differences in US state and county mortality rates
 * Reveal mortality rate trends for different ICD groups
 * Detect gender, race and age group mortality differences
 * Display population growth per state, race and age group